What We Look For

 Financial Aid

-Almost 22 percent of the 2022 entering first-year class received a merit-based scholarship from USC.
+About 18% of the 2024 entering first-year class received a merit-based scholarship from USC.
 Approximately two-thirds received some form of financial assistance.

 Transfer Student Profile